 Globus is a third-party service for transferring large amounts of data between Globus Data Transfer Nodes (DTNs).
+For example you can transfer data between the NeSI Wellington DTN V5 and your personal workstation endpoint, or an endpoint from your institution.
 With Globus, very high data transfer rates are achievable.
 This service allows data to be accessible to any person who has a Globus account.
 The newest implementation (v5) provides extra features and some key differences from the previous setup that you can find here.

 To use Globus on NeSI platforms, you need:

 - A Globus account (see Initial Globus Sign-Up and Globus ID)

 - An active NeSI account (see Creating a NeSI Account)